SanguPackage/Script/readme.md

 =============

-The Sangu Package is a Greasemonkey script for Firefox, Opera and Chrome (Tampermonkey) that improves [Tribal Wars](http://www.tribalwars.nl) gameplay speed by adding extra features on pretty much every page, most notably the village overview pages.
+The Sangu Package is a Greasemonkey script for Firefox, Opera and Chrome (Tampermonkey) that improves [Tribal Wars](http://www.tribalwars.nl) gameplay speed and optimizes gameplay flow by adding extra features on pretty much every page, most notably the village overview pages.

 Support
 -------

 **Worlds**

 Currently only the .nl Tribal Wars server is supported.
 There is a `trans` JS object that should make it (relatively) easy to make the script work on DE or US servers aswell.
 The use of Greasemonkey is (last time I checked) not allowed on any other server, so NL, DE and US are the only ones translations can be added for.

 **Browsers**

 All features should work in the latest versions of Opera, FireFox and Chrome (easiest to install and manage with the Tampermonkey extension).
 The script is least extensively tested in FireFox.

 **Worlds**

 Currently only NL worlds 1 to 26 are supported.
 Automatic loading of new worlds is high on the ToDo List :)

 Building the script from source